Fleet Street Publisher

 Fleet Street Publisher was an Atari ST desktop publishing program produced by Mirrorsoft in the United Kingdom and released in November 1986.
+It was distributed in the United States by Spectrum Holobyte.
 A IBM PC compatible version produced by Rowan Software was planned for 1987 but never released.

 Running under GEM the program offered features such as multi-column text, the ability to design flow charts and graphics and multiple document sizes (flyers, menus, cards, etc.).
 Possible font sizes ranged from 4 to 216 points with support for accented characters.
 Character and line spacing where fully controllable by the user.
 The software came with a 150 image clipart gallery.

-The software was superseded by Timeworks Publisher (Publish-It in the United States), which the market regarded as a much better product.
-This new version was produced by GST Software Products, and upgrades for the PC versions were available into the late 2000s.
+Although relatively well reviewed, it was generally superseded by Timeworks Publisher (Publish-It in the United States), which the market regarded as a much better product.